 One important lesson to learn is that markets are different.
 You are unlikely to get the same profitability by exporting strategies from one market to another.
-A profitable mechanical system in stocks is almost guaranteed to not work in the forex markets.
+A profitable mechanical system in stocks is almost guaranteed not to work in the forex markets.

 Markets are different, and this is logical.
 For example, the forex market serves a different purpose than stocks.
 Moreover, stocks are a completely different investment vehicle than forex.
 Even within the stock universe, you will have problems using the same strategy on all stocks.
 Commodity stocks, for example, behave differently than consumer staples like Procter & Gamble.

 One advantage is that markets may correlate less with each other.
 Many suboptimal strategies are much better than one “best” strategy.
 Why?
-Strategies simply stop working from time to time.
+Strategies stop working from time to time.

 How many shares/units/contracts?

-Therefore, a 1000 share position in a historically low volatility stock, might be the same as a 200 share position in a high volatility stock.
+Therefore, a 1000-share position in a historically low-volatility stock might be the same as a 200-share position in a high-volatility stock.

-The entry-level is a part of a complete mechanical trading strategy
+The entry level is a part of a complete mechanical trading strategy

 At which level will you buy or short?
 Are you trading on the close or the open?
 Or perhaps you should put in a live limit order?
 Not only is this dependent on the strategy itself, but you must just as well make it practical for your daily life.

-As an example, I can use my myself: My swing trading trades at only two times per day: the open and the close.
+For example: My swing trading trades at only two times per day: the open and the close.

 I start my systems some minutes before the opening and stop them 3 minutes after the open.
 I repeat at the close.